 San Juan College's Encore program offers a variety of humanities courses to suit your interests.

-Try your hand at writing in our Writers’ Workshop, travel virtually with Armchair Traveler, or explore different cultures with classes like Islam Just the Basics and Native American Representation in Literature and Cinema.
+Try your hand at writing in our Writers’ Workshop, travel virtually with Armchair Traveler, or explore different cultures.
 If history's your thing, we've got archaeology courses like Exploring Bear's Ears Monument.
-For creatives, we offer Songwriting: the Art of Simple Complexities.
+For creatives, we offer Music Composition for Beginners and Connecting with Poetry.
 There's something for everyone at Encore.

 Humanities Classes